anmoljamespilley/G1_FSD_GradedProject1/README.md

 departmentName will return “ Tech Department “ getTodaysWork will return “ Complete coding of module 1” getWorkDeadline will return “ Complete by EOD “ getTechStackInformation will return “core Java”

-→ Driver class Main will be used to create objects of HrDepartment, TechDepartment, AdminDepartment → Each department will display all its functionalities.
+→ Driver class Main will be used to create objects of HrDepartment, TechDepartment, AdminDepartment<br>
+→ Each department will display all its functionalities.<br>
 → Each department will display whether today is a holiday or not with the help of the Super Department.
-(SuperDepartment will act as a super class for all the departments)
+(SuperDepartment will act as a super class for all the departments)<br>

 Expected Output:<br>
 Welcome to Admin Department<br>